xz-group/NNest-1.0/README.md

 NNest explores NN accelerator's design space in two kind of dataflow: IWR and PR.</br>
 main_IWR.cpp: the main function for IWR dataflow</br>
 main_PR.cpp: the main function for PR dataflow</br>
-main.cc: the main function containing both IWR and PR, and labeled by dataflow parameters</br>

 You can change the Makefile accordingly to compile the different main file.